DrLinnis/AdaptiveSampling/README.md

 ### Meetings:
+##### Meeting notes 16/3:
+---
+Discussed what Adaptive Sampling is in the context of RTRT.
+It is not anti-alisasing, sampling more than one time per pixel.
+It is more trying to lower the 1spp to fewer, if a region (e.g. 2x2 tile) has similar looking colours.

+In goals document I hint that this would be a Spatio-Temporal sampling, but this is not the case.
+Instead a good name would be spatio adaptive sampling.
+This wont affect how the thesis is examined.

+Glossary list is a good thing if I have one.

+It is ok to reuse some paragraphs from the goals document.

+Related work is basically a history lesson in the field.
+We can reference another persons work for "a more intensive peice".

+we should reference VRS in related work.

+We should reference <link> and explain why it is different.
+They focus on their own hardware, and we focus on nvidia and DXR.

+I dont have to over reference for background and theory, but I can reference real time rendering.

+I can skip talking about interpolation in the thesis.

+Rename the materials to Diffuse, Transparent, Specular.
+No need to be of both types.

+Finish SVGF, and then I am done with the basic RTRT - and I can move onto adaptive sampling.

 ##### Meeting notes 9/3:
 ---
 Adaptive Sampling thesis implementation should be done in a single frame.
 It should